 We are delighted that you are considering Loyola Preparatory School for your child and are pleased to provide admissions information below.

-Candidates for entry are invited to visit the school with their parents in the term prior to their anticipated entry.
+Candidates for entry are invited to visit the school with their parents as soon as possible and at least by the term prior to their anticipated entry.
 The following criteria are used for calling pupils up for interview (in order of priority):

 - Siblings of pupils attending school at the time of registration.